-Many people in Michigan misunderstand what 'beyond a reasonable doubt' actually means.
-For a jury trial criminal defense attorney, one of the most challenging tasks is explaining to a juror the levels of proofs needed to make a determination of innocence or guilt.
+In theory, no one can be convicted of a crime without a clear certainty of their guilt.
+For a criminal defense attorney, one of the most challenging tasks is explaining to a juror the levels of proof needed to determine of innocence or guilt.
 This is probably one of the most important aspects when picking a jury in Michigan.

-Attorney Daniel D. Hajji is a criminal defense attorney in Oakland County, Michigan.
-If you or someone you know has been charged with a crime in Oakland, Macomb, Washtenaw, Livingston or surrounding counties, contact Attorney Daniel Hajji for a free consultation (248) 599-0054.
+If you or someone you know has been charged with a crime in Michigan, contact Daniel D. Hajji, Attorney at Law for a free consultation at (248) 599-0054.